28 August 2021

 But are you utilising the content from the webinar to its full potential?
 Are you repurposing it and amplifying its reach to an even wider audience?

 There are several ways to use the content you had painstakingly created for a webinar and turn it into a different format or for a different target audience.
 Consider both static and dynamic formats including visuals, videos or text-based content.
-Also think of amplifying that content across different channels such as the company blog, social media channels or third-party sites that accept guest posts and articles.
+Also think of amplifying that content across different channels such as the company blog and social media channels.
+You can also use third-party sites that accept guest posts and articles.